Herne heads to US for Trans Am campaign - Speedcafe

 Herne has secured a seat with Stevens-Miller Racing, the same outfit he drove for when he made his US Trans Am Championship debut in November last year, where he finished fourth in the TA2 class in a field of over 50 cars at the Circuit of the Americas.

-The 20-year-old will head stateside in January, splitting his time between Indiana, where Steven-Millers Racing is based, as well as Michigan, where Howe Racing Enterprises is headquartered.
+The 20-year-old will head stateside this month, where he will split his time between Indiana, where Steven-Millers Racing is based, as well as Michigan, where Howe Racing Enterprises is headquartered.

 “It doesn’t feel real to be honest, I don’t know how to feel right now,” Herne bemused.